Title

 |---|---|

-Once the Yoti Client has launched, it will take the user through the age verification flow.
+Once the Yoti web client has launched, it will take the user through the age verification flow.
 The user will be redirected to the specified callback URL on completion of one of the age verification methods.

 Iframe Implementation